prisma/prisma1/content/04-Reference/02-Database/02-Data-Modelling.md

 # Data Modelling

+## Overview

-Graphcool uses (a subset of) the GraphQL [Schema Definition Language] (SDL) for data modelling.
-Your model types are written in the `.graphql`-file, typically called `types.graphql`, which is the foundation for the actual database schema that Graphcool generates for you.
+Graphcool uses (a subset of) the GraphQL [Schema Definition Language] (https://www.graph.cool/docs/faq/graphql-sdl-schema-definition-language-kr84dktnp0/) for data modelling.
+Your data model is written in your project's `.graphql`-file, typically called `types.graphql`, which is the foundation for the actual database schema that Graphcool generates for you.

 To learn more about the SDL, you can check out the [official documentation](http://graphql.org/learn/schema/#type-language).